Representer Theorem

 $$ \begin{aligned} ||f||_K^2 = & ||v||_K^2 + ||g||_K^2 \\ =& \sum \alpha^T K \alpha \end{aligned} $$

 We showed that squared error doesn’t depend on $g$.
 Now it’s time for the penalty part.
-To minimize squared error, we can always mess with $\alpha$.
-But I can always reduce the penalty by taking $g$ small and more petite for a given squared error.
+To minimize squared error, we can always adjust $\alpha$.
+But I can always reduce the penalty by taking $g$ small and smaller for a given squared error.
 Then minimizer has always $g=0$

 Now let’s get back to matrices.
 Let’s define $M$ is symmetric and positive definite matrix (i.e., $\lambda_j$s are real and $\lambda_j\geq 0$):